starvagrant/toh/toh.markdown/road_trip_in_red.md

 “How?”

 “It's not hard to imagine how.
 The book has a premise.
-The premise is that the devil was allowed to insert a single verse into the Quran that wasn't true.
+The premise is that the devil was allowed to insert a single verse into the Koran that wasn't true.
 One blemish on the direct word of God.”

 “That doesn't sound so compelling.
 Just one verse?”